 Second, you can head over to Fantasia Gardens across from the Swan and Dolphin hotel.
 At this course, you can play two 18-hole miniature golf adventures based on Disney’s classic animated film Fantasia.

-Either at your resort or at Disney Springs.
+Either at your resort or at Disney Springs Disney arrival day is a great time to shop.
 Taking some time to explore your merchandise options will help when you are shopping in the parks.
 Look know and buy later, or get your shopping out of the way early and shop til you drop.

-We recommend that you plan to watch the fireworks at the Magic Kingdom from inside the park at least once, but your arrival day is a great day to catch them outside the park.
-There are lots of places to watch the Magic Kingdom fireworks outside the park.
+We recommend that you plan to enjoy the fireworks at the Magic Kingdom from inside the park at least once, your Disney arrival day is a great opportunity to catch them outside the park.
+There are many places to watch the Magic Kingdom fireworks outside the park.

 Fireworks or a Parade on your first-night at WDW, Is it worth your time?